 - Practice extreme caution if you go outside to survey the damages after a storm.
-Remember that downed or hanging electrical wires can be hidden by snow, fallen trees, or other wreckage.
+Remember that downed or hanging electrical wires can be hidden by fallen trees or other wreckage.
 Always assume that a downed line is a live line and highly dangerous.

 - Check in with your neighbors, just as you would if the outage were still in effect.

 - Use designated crosswalks and sidewalks if you have to get somewhere on foot.
 Roads will likely be slipperier than usual and cars may have difficulty stopping for you, so jaywalking is especially dangerous.